 Erected by Town of Whitingham.

 Location.
-42° 47.315′ N, 72° 53.069′ W. Marker is in Whitingham, Vermont, in Windham County.
-Marker is on Stimpson Hill Road 0.1 miles south of Vermont Route 100, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 13 Stimpson Hill Road, Whitingham VT 05361, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Brigham Young Birthplace Wilmington Veterans Monument (approx. 5˝ miles away); Crafts Inn (approx. 5.6 miles away); Elizabeth Page “Molly” Stark, 1737 – 1814 (approx. 5.6 miles away); Wilmington Veterans Memorial (approx. 5.6 miles away); 7 West Main Street (approx. 5.6 miles away); Lyman House (approx. 5.6 miles away); The Norton House (approx. 5.6 miles away).
+Brigham Young Birthplace (within shouting distance of this marker); Wilmington Veterans Monument (approx. 5˝ miles away); Crafts Inn (approx. 5.6 miles away); Elizabeth Page “Molly” Stark, 1737 – 1814 (approx. 5.6 miles away); Wilmington Veterans Memorial (approx. 5.6 miles away); 7 West Main Street (approx. 5.6 miles away); Lyman House (approx. 5.6 miles away); The Norton House (approx. 5.6 miles away).

 More about this marker.
 Green Mountain Hall is also the home of the Whitingham Historical Society.
 The society is open to the public on Sundays from May to October.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 27, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 278 times since then.
+This page was last revised on July 19, 2020.
+It was originally submitted on July 27, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 301 times since then and 10 times this year.
 Photos: 1, 2. submitted on July 27, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.